Veteran & Military Admission Services

 Earn Your Degree Online or On Campus While You Serve

-No matter where you are, Medaille College is right there with you.
-A life in the military is often a life on the move, so you need a college program that can move with you.
+No matter where you are, Medaille University is right there with you.
+A life in the military is often a life on the move, so you need a degree program that can move with you.
 No matter where you’re stationed, from Alaska to Afghanistan, you’ll be able to complete your studies at Medaille.
 You can earn a degree of distinction completely online or while attending classes at our Buffalo or Rochester campuses, or a combination of both.
 Contact Admissions at 1 (800) 292-1582 today to get started.

-Service Members Returning to Medaille College
+Service Members Returning to Medaille University

 Student service members will be readmitted: